gtanvi58/tic-tok-music/README.md

 It showcases recommended new artists and a leaderboard for emerging talents, determined by New artist popularity score.
 Additionally, it highlights artists followed by friends but not yet followed by the user. <br/>
 - Daylist Feature: The Daylist feature aids users in discovering diverse content on the platform.  <br/>
     - Daylist Algorithm: <br/>
-        - Objective: Curate a diverse list of 10 songs: 3 from the user's preferred genre, 4 from genres similar to their preferences, and 3 from unrelated genres. <br/>
+        - Objective:<br/> Curate a diverse list of 10 songs: 3 from the user's preferred genre, 4 from genres similar to their preferences, and 3 from unrelated genres. <br/>
         - Procedure: <br/>
 Calculate an embedding where each element represents target acousticness, danceability, energy, and instrumentalness. <br/>
 Factors contributing to target acousticness: Instrumentalness, Liveness, Speechiness <br/>